 Also part of next year’s budget is funding for two significant conservation efforts, reported Neuzil.

-In 2008, voters approved a $20 million bond referendum, for the purpose of purchasing and protecting natural areas and making improvements to green spaces for public use.
+In 2008, voters approved a $20 million bond referendum for the purpose of purchasing and protecting natural areas and improving green spaces for public use.
 The county plans to use $1.35 million of that in fiscal year 2015.

 “We’re so happy to see our conservation director and board have taken the leadership to start spending those dollars,” said Neuzil.

 “The conservation bond issue is now coming into play,” said supervisor Janelle Rettig.
 “Even conservation wanted a lot more money in the first year, and we said no, we need to level it out.
 When you think about $1.35 million in the remaining years we have eligible for the conservation bond, it will enable us to do all those projects and by using our partners like the Iowa Natural Heritage Foundation, we should be able to do all the projects we want but level out your taxes in paying for it.
-Fully implemented, the conservation bond will end up costing under half of what we told you it would during the campaign.
-You got a really good deal.”
+Fully implemented, the conservation bond will end up costing under half of what we told you it would during the campaign.”

 The county will also complete several major projects and board-approved initiatives in 2015, notably replacing the Secondary Roads building that was destroyed by fire in March 2013 with a larger, more energy-efficient and better functioning facility to house its secondary roads maintenance fleet and county record storage, a project with an estimated cost of $3.7 million.

-Neuzil noted the board logged about 40 hours of public meetings in the process, but staff spent hundreds of hours beyond that to put the new budget together.
+Neuzil said the board logged about 40 hours of public meetings in the process, but staff spent hundreds of hours beyond that to put the new budget together.

 Rettig likened the process to “making sausage, and you want to be careful if you watch it,” she said.
-Sometimes, elected officials and staff fight passionately over even small expenditures.
-Disputed items are placed in a decision package, which goes to a vote.
+Sometimes, elected officials and staff fight over even small expenditure, and disputed items are placed in a decision package for a vote.

 “You win some and lose some.
 The (question) is, have you lost enough that you no longer like this budget?
 We’ve had to say no to some department heads.
-They are growing so quickly, and the demand (on county services) is growing; we understand that, but the desire to hold taxes low as we can and still get projects done is always a balancing act,” Rettig said.
+The demand (on county services) is growing; we understand that, but the desire to hold taxes low as we can and still get projects done is always a balancing act,” Rettig said.
 “I think all the staff members and elected officials in this room will tell you they didn’t get everything they want, but in the end we’ve ended up with a budget the people of Johnson County should be proud of.”